The-Konman/Program-1-Repo/README.md

 CSC-1310-105 Program 1 README.md

-We chose to create a Video Game Library simulation program.
-This is a menu based program that will allow the user to add games, removes games, displays the, saves them, and loads them to a file.
-We will utilize a class to store the data of each video game and a loop to control the menu of the program.
+We chose to create a Movie program.
+This is a menu based program that will allow the user to add movies, remove movies, display them, save them, and load them to a file.
+We will utilize a Movie class for the data and a DvdShelf class to store the data.
+Our third class will be a sub-data class in Movie called Rating.